 Another alternative in management of the bulbous, rounded nasal tip involves cartilage grafting of the nose.
 Grafting means that the patient’s own cartilage (usually taken from the septum, ear or rib) is taken from one area and placed in another for added support or reshaping of the nose.
 In this particular case, we would use cartilage grafting to reshape the bulbous, rounded nasal tip.
 Some rhinoplasty surgeons refer to this technique as a “lateral crural underlay” maneuver.
 All this really means is that a segment of cartilage is placed under the lateral crus (another term for the lateral portion of the lower lateral cartilage) to reshape the nasal tip region.
 As is seen in the adjacent diagram, a linear, stiff cartilage graft (white rectangle) can be placed on the undersurface of the lateral crus and sutured to the patient’s own cartilage.
 By suturing the cartilage against the crural underlay graft, the rounded contour of the nasal tip now becomes straighter on each side.
 The end result is a more triangular shaped nasal tip that looks much more refined.

 Below is an example of a lateral crural underlay technique for a bulbous, rounded nasal tip in this San Diego rhinoplasty patient.
 This particular patient had overly prominent lower lateral cartilages that was distracting in light of her remaining facial features.
 Her cartilage was also notably fairly stiff once evaluated in the operating room.
 I chose to perform a lateral crural underlay technique to reshape her nose.
 Cartilage was taken from her septum and the grafts created in an equivalent fashion.
 The grafts were sewn to the undersurface of her lower lateral cartilage on each side thus helping to draw the cartilage inward.
 The end result was a more refined appearance nasal tip that no longer looks rounded.
-On both her frontal and base rhinoplasty views, you can now really appreciate how her nasal tip looks more triangular in shape.
 Overall, she now has a more feminine looking nose with better definition.

 Below is another example of bulbous nasal tip reshaping in this female patient from San Diego, CA. Notice how prior to surgery her nasal tip appears rounded and broad for her face.
 Following cosmetic nose job surgery, her nasal tip now appears much less bulbous with more definition.
 Looking closely, you will appreciate that the tip is not overly done – avoiding any signs of looking surgically pinched or collapsed.